 So the picture becomes clearer: the owner loves music, wine and people.
-He uses his yacht both for and as a business, and when he is not hosting private meetings and entertaining clients, he charters.
+He uses his yacht both for and as business, and when he is not hosting private meetings and entertaining clients, he charters.
 The layout includes four lower deck guest cabins - three doubles and a twin that can be converted to a double, or even a triple by pulling down the Pullman berth.
-There's another mini refrigerator behind the teak panelling in the guest foyer.
+There's another mini refrigerator behind the teak paneling in the guest foyer.
+The crew of nine was also chosen with chartering in mind.
+They come from the owner's native France, Italy, Ukraine and the Philippines and can speak nine languages between them.
+However, crew and guest areas are kept separate.